zcrayman/tut-rest/2/README.ftl.md

 ### Implement failing test(s) for a controller with MockMVC

-You won't implement all tests needed for your RESTful service here; the full source is available for download separately.
+You won't implement all tests needed for your RESTful service here; the full breadth of tests needed would confuse things.
+You can see the full listing in the `complete` project.
 Instead you use two unit tests that look for an example of each category of interaction through the RESTful service, commands, and queries.

+#### Create placeholders and starter Order

+First, create two empty classes `com.yummynoodlebar.rest.controller.OrderCommandsController` and `com.yummynoodlebar.rest.controller.OrderQueriesController`.
+These are left as placeholders so the tests written below can compile. against them.

+Next, view the web `com.yummynoodlebar.rest.domain.Order`, as described earlier, that is already in the `initial` project.

+#### Set up test fixtures

+You will need some test data to use in the tests.
+A test fixture is a well known piece of test data that is extracted into its own setup method or class.
+You will need to create two test fixtures.

+    <@snippet path="src/test/java/com/yummynoodlebar/rest/controller/fixture/RestEventFixtures.java" prefix="/complete"/>

+    <@snippet path="src/test/java/com/yummynoodlebar/rest/controller/fixture/RestDataFixture.java" prefix="/complete"/>

+You are now ready to start writing tests using this test data and placeholder classes.

 #### Test GET HTTP method HTTP requests